FITeagle/native/README Northbound.md

   * A motor resource instance that is configured with the property isDynamic = true will randomly change its RPM property every 5 seconds and send a corresponding notification (fitealge:inform Message).
   * Open the log viewer to see those notifications.
 Alternatively keep requesting the motor instances details using GET (see above) to see the updated RPM values.
 Also keep refreshing the FUSEKI web interface to see the live updates made in the repository.

-* Configure "Motor1" instance so it it no longer dynamic:
+* Configure "Motor1" instance so it is no longer dynamic:
   * ```curl -i -X POST -d @configureDynamicMotorFalse.ttl http://localhost:8080/native/api/resources/ADeployedMotorAdapter1 ```